camunda-community-hub/challenges/CD_CI/solution/GitHubAction/process-execution-automator/UnitTest.md

 > Process-Execution-Automator connects a Camunda Engine to execute the scenario.
 Multiple engine defintion are pre-positionned in the server.
 > Camunda8Topaz is the server to use when Process-execution-automator are deployed in the same cluster.

-The url return a status 200.
+The url returns a status 200.

 It is possible to ask the PEA server for the result.
 The URL is http://35.229.70.3:8381/pea/api/unittest/list